sarathavasarala/natural-language-imdb/README.md

-# IMDb Intelligence | AI-Powered Movie Database Search
+# IMDb Text-to-SQL Search

-A professional Flask web application that transforms natural language queries into intelligent IMDb database searches using Azure OpenAI GPT-4.1.
+A Flask web application that converts natural language queries into SQL searches against an IMDb database using Azure OpenAI.

-## 🚀 Core Features
+## Features

-### Main Capabilities
-- **🧠 Advanced AI Query Processing** - Sophisticated natural language to SQL conversion using GPT-4.1
+- Natural language to SQL conversion using models hosted on Azure OpenAI
-- **🎨 Professional UI/UX** - Clean, modern design with Bootstrap 5
+- Web interface for query input and results display
-- **⚡ Smart Query Suggestions** - Contextual examples organized by category
+- Query suggestions and examples
-- **📊 Interactive Results** - DataTables integration with sorting, searching, and pagination
-- **📱 Responsive Design** - Optimized for desktop, tablet, and mobile devices
-- **🛡️ Security First** - SQL injection protection and comprehensive query validation

-### Advanced Capabilities
-- **Fuzzy Name Matching** - Handles typos and partial names intelligently
-- **Complex Relationship Queries** - Multi-actor collaborations, director analysis
-- **Genre & Era Analysis** - Sophisticated queries by genre, decade, ratings
-- **Performance Optimization** - Efficient database queries with proper indexing
-- **Query History** - Local storage of previous searches with typewriter effects
+- Interactive data tables for viewing results
-- **Copy-to-Clipboard** - Easy sharing of generated SQL queries
+- Copy generated SQL queries for further analysis
-- **Real-time Validation** - Query validation before submission

-### Technical Excellence
-- **Comprehensive Logging** - Detailed application and query logging
-- **Error Handling** - Graceful error recovery with user-friendly messages
-- **API Endpoints** - RESTful APIs for suggestions and validation
-- **Clean Architecture** - Professional code structure with proper separation of concerns

 ## Setup Instructions